epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/DotnetTestCoverageEnhancment.md

   }
  }
    ```
 6. Check list of availability MCP server.
-Should be present "filesystem_ext", "cli-mcp-server" and "tree_sitter"
+Should be present "filesystem_ext" and "tree_sitter"
 ```bash
   codemie-plugins mcp list
 ```